Mobisol systems meet the energy needs of entire households, powering lighting, electronics, and appliances such as refrigerators. © Mobisol

 In addition to making an equity investment, IFC, in partnership with Investec, also provided advice to Mobisol on how to verify the quality of its products, market these products, analyze sales trends, and expand its reach.

 IFC’s support to Mobisol builds on our pioneering work to help develop and expand the modern off-grid energy market.
 Through the World Bank Group’s Lighting Global program, we work with the Global Off-Grid Lighting Association (GOGLA), manufacturers, distributors, and other development partners to lower first-mover risk and mobilize private sector investment through market intelligence, quality assurance of products, business-support services, and consumer education.
+As of June 2016, more than 100 million people had benefited from using Lighting Global quality-verified solar lighting products.
+In 2015 alone, more than 1.5 million tons of greenhouse-gas emissions were avoided due to the use of solar products instead of kerosene.

 To learn more about IFC’s work in telecommunications and technology, visit www.ifc.org/tmt